-The control panel supports sixteen HA units on one House code.
+The control system supports sixteen HA units on one House code.
 To ensure that the Home Automation features function correctly, you must abide by the following guidelines.

-- The House code must be the same on each HA unit. - The House code on the HA units must be identical to the House code programmed in the panel's memory see section 11.3: House Code.
+- The House code must be the same on each HAunit. - The House code on the HA units must be identical to the House code programmed in the control system's memory see 11.3: House Code.